Katrin Meissner

 Katrin Meissner (Katrin Meißner, born 17 January 1973) is a former freestyle swimmer from East Germany, who won three medals at the 1988 Summer Olympics in Seoul, South Korea.
 The fifteen-year-old triumphed with the GDR women's relay team in the 4×100 m medley and in the 4×100 m freestyle, and finished third in the 50 m freestyle.

+Meissner is one of the few East German swimmers to also swim for Germany after reunification.
+She represented Germany at the 2000 Summer Olympics.
+Meissner retired in 2004 after not being selected for the 2004 Summer Olympics.